 Who We Are

-The Clark County Youth Commission is a youth driven advisory board established by the Clark County Board of Commissioners in April 1998.
-Members ages 11-19 from throughout Clark County provide a youth-oriented point of view to the work of the Board of County Commissioners, county departments, and community organizations.
-The Youth Commission informs these groups about issues important to youth, makes suggestions on how to address the issues important to youth, and provides instruction on how to build positive partnerships with youth.
+The Clark County Youth Commission is a youth-driven advisory board and leadership development program established by the Clark County Board of Commissioners in April 1998.
+Members, ages 11-19, aim to represent all the diverse youth living in Clark County.

+Members provide a youth-oriented point-of-view to the work of the Clark County Council, county departments, and community organizations.
+The Youth Commission informs these groups about issues important to youth, makes suggestions on how to address these issues, and provides advice on how to build positive partnerships with youth.

-For more information contact Elizabeth Hill at
+For more information, contact Elizabeth Houston-Hill at email@example.com or 564.397.5133.